mlc-ai/mlc-en/chapter_end_to_end/e2e-assignment.md

 from torch import nn
-from torchvision import transforms from tvm import topi, relax, te from tvm.script import tir as T
+from torchvision import transforms from tvm import topi, relax, te from tvm.script import tir as T, relax as R

 ```